Mt. LeConte (via Bullhead Trail)

 Directions to Trailhead:

-If you're looking to create a loop hike, especially during the summer, I would definitely hike up the Rainbow Falls Trail, and then descend via Bullhead.
+If you're looking to create a loop hike, especially during the summer, I would definitely hike up the Rainbow Falls Trail, and then descend along the Bullhead Trail.

 Just before turning into the parking lot you may have noticed a locked gate blocking an old gravel road.
 This gate marks the trailhead for the Bullhead Trail.
 Hikers will have to follow this gravel road, which is actually the Old Sugarlands Trail, for approximately four-tenths of mile before turning left onto the Bullhead Trail.

-Almost 3 miles from the trailhead hikers will pass a cairn that was likely built by the Civilian Conservation Corps in the 1930's.
-By standing on this table of rocks, you'll have some decent views of the mountains towards the east and northeast, including Brushy Mountain and the Greenbrier Valley.
+At almost 3 miles from the trailhead hikers will pass a large cairn that was likely built by the Civilian Conservation Corps in the 1930's.
+By standing on this table of rocks you'll enjoy some decent views of the mountains towards the east and northeast, including Brushy Mountain and the Greenbrier Valley.